foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 Upon reboot, if **CONFIG_IMX_HAB** was enabled in U-boot, HAB will raise events to indicate that an **unsigned SPL image** has been executed.
 Those events can be inspected by running U-Boot's command ``hab_status``.

 .. note::
-    Once the security fuses have been programmed, we recommend that all your UUU scripts are modified to use only **signed SPL** images since some of those scripts might depend on the occurance - or not - of HAB events.
+    Once the security fuses have been programmed, we recommend that all your UUU scripts are modified to use only **signed SPL** images since some of those scripts might depend on the occurrence - or not - of HAB events.

 To secure the platform, there is an extra fuse that needs to be programmed: we will only take that step once we are sure that we can successfully sign and boot a signed SPL image with a matching set of keys (containing the same public key hashes as those stored in the SRK fuses).